Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 ### Technical Challenges on Windup

-This section provides the practical challenges from the actuator’s input limitations, especially on the command tracking and disturbance suppression.
-A definition of windup will be introduced.
+This section provides the practical challenges from the actuator’s input limitations, especially on the command tracking and disturbance suppression, and introduces the definition of windup.

 #### Command Tracking without/with Actuator Limitations

 Let us analyze the simulation result with the block diagram above to investigate the technical challenges of windup.
-Two scenarios are compared here: one “without saturation block” and one “with the saturation block”.
-The objective of this analysis is to evaluate the impact of its saturation block on the output performance.
+The objective of this analysis is to evaluate the impact of the saturation block on the output performance.
+The simulation results are shown below, where two scenarios are compared: one “without saturation block (red line)” and one “with the saturation block (blue line)”.
 Assume a step command of 1 is generated as a reference at 0.2 seconds and the plant has a known input saturation limit defined as `Limit = 10`.

 ```{image} images/Output-sat-c.svg
     :align: center